From MIR to Binaries

 - Next, we need to actually lower the MIR to a codegen IR (usually LLVM IR) for each concrete type we collected.

-- Finally, we need to invoke LLVM or Cranelift, which runs a bunch of optimization passes, generates executable code, and links together an executable binary.
+- Finally, we need to invoke the codegen backend, which runs a bunch of optimization passes, generates executable code, and links together an executable binary.

 The code for codegen is actually a bit complex due to a few factors:

-- Support for multiple codegen backends (LLVM and Cranelift).
+- Support for multiple codegen backends (LLVM, Cranelift, and GCC).
 We try to share as much backend code between them as possible, so a lot of it is generic over the codegen implementation.
 This means that there are often a lot of layers of abstraction.

 - Codegen happens asynchronously in another thread for performance.

-- The actual codegen is done by a third-party library (either LLVM or Cranelift).
+- The actual codegen is done by a third-party library (either of the 3 backends).

 At a very high level, the entry point is